agabaandre/exchange_email_service/README.md

 5. Add **Mail.Send** permission (`https://graph.microsoft.com/Mail.Send`)
 6. Click **Grant admin consent**

-> **Important**: The application requires the `https://graph.microsoft.com/Mail.Send` permission to send emails via Microsoft Graph API.
+> **Important**: The application requires the `Mail.Send` application permission with "Send mail as any user" capability.
+This allows the service to send emails on behalf of any user in your organization via Microsoft Graph API.

 ### 4. Configure Redirect URI (for Authorization Code flow)